 Setting up your Operators KPI's

-To create a new operator go to Admin, then to the Operators tab, and click New.
+If you need to create a new operator go to Admin, then to the Operators tab, and click New.

 A box titled Operator Details will open up on the right side panel where you can fill in the Operator Details (Display Name, Display Order, First Name, Surname, DOB, Gender and Operator Level) and Save.